 We recommend that you send us all of your SAT scores, because we will take your highest score for each section from different test dates.
 If you elect to use “Score Choice,” your November scores may not reach us by the Early Action deadline (December 1).

 Due to the large number of applications we receive for a limited number of spaces, admission to URI’s College of Pharmacy is highly selective.
-The Admission Office received more than 1,100 applications for the fall of 2011 for just 100 seats in the entering Pharm.D. class.
-The average SAT score (combined Critical Reading and Math) of students offered admission was a 1330, the average ACT score was a 30 (composite score), and the average high school grade point average (computed at the completion of the junior year) was a 4.1 on a weighted scale of a 4.0.
+For the fall 2013 entering class, the Admission Office received more than 1,000 applications for about 130 seats in the freshman Pharm.D. class.
+We were able to admit 28% of those who applied.
+The average SAT score (combined Critical Reading and Math) of students offered admission was a 1320, the average ACT score was a 29, and the average high school grade point average (computed at the completion of the junior year) was a 4.1 on a weighted scale of a 4.0.

 The Admission Office carefully evaluates each candidate’s strength in the following areas: